 Jump Start Your Heart

-Kissing of all types (but espesh the super-heated kind), increase your heart rate, which causes your blood vessels to dilate.
-The dilated vessels increase your blood flow, which then decreases your blood pressure!
+Kissing of all types (but espesh the super-heated kind), increases your heart rate, which causes your blood vessels to dilate.
+The dilated vessels increase your blood flow, which then decreases your blood pressure.
 Aren’t our bodies amazing?

 Since a healthy blood pressure is part of living a nutritious life, we say let that heart of yours get a workout—both from the metaphorical “flutters” and from its actual pumped-up pumping.

-If you don’t have National Kissing Day circled on your calendar yet, what are you waiting for?
 Kissing is part of a healthy lifestyle and can leave you feeling connected, self-assured, and even a little bit healthier.
-Pucker up… and enjoy!
+Pucker up … and enjoy!

 For more tips on how to have happy relationships and a fulfilling sex life—all part of the Love More pillar of living a Nutritious Life—check out our top stories.